MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

 The following are required to complete this hands-on lab:

 - An active Microsoft Azure subscription.
 Use the Azure Pass you activated earlier, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
+- A Microsoft OneDrive account.
+If you don't have one, sign up for free at https://onedrive.live.com/about/en-us/.
 - [Visual Studio Code](http://code.visualstudio.com)
 - [Skype](https://www.skype.com/en/download-skype/skype-for-computer/)
 - [Node.js](https://nodejs.org)